Online Learning under Budget and ROI Constraints via Weak Adaptivity

-\section{Bounding the Lagrange multipliers}
+\section{Bounding the Lagrange Multipliers}

-Previous work usually assumes knowledge, either exactly or via some upper bound, of the parameter $\alpha$ characterizing a strictly feasible solution of the problem (see, \eg \cite{balseiro2020dual,immorlica2019adversarial}).
-This information is then used to bound the magnitude of dual multipliers.
-This is fundamental in order to obtain meaninful primal regret upper bounds, since the magnitude of $\lossp$ depends on dual multipliers.
+Previous work usually assumes knowledge, either exactly or via some upper bound, of the Slater's parameter $\alpha$ \citep{balseiro2020dual,Castiglioni2022Online}.
+This information is then used to bound the magnitude of dual multipliers, which is fundamental in order to obtain meaningful primal regret upper bounds since the magnitude of $\lossp$ depends on dual multipliers.
 In our setting, the decision maker has no knowledge of the gap that the strictly feasible solution guarantees for the ROI constraint, which renders the traditional approach to bound $\mu_t$ not viable.

-We show that even without a priori information on $\alpha$, our dual-balancing primal-dual framework guarantees that, with high probability, the Lagrange multiplier $\mu_t$ is bounded by $2/\alpha$ throughout the entire time horizon.
+We show that, even without a priori information on $\alpha$, the primal-dual framework endowed with weakly adaptive regret minimizers guarantees that, with high probability, the Lagrange multiplier $\mu_t$ is bounded by $2/\alpha$ throughout the entire time horizon.
 We start by providing a general condition that we will prove to be satisfied both in the stochastic and adversarial setting. \begin{definition}[$\delta$-safe policy] Given $\delta\in (0,1]$, a policy $\safep$ is $\delta$-\emph{safe} if, for any interval $\cI\defeq [t_1,t_2]$, with $t_1,t_2\in [T]$, $t_1<t_2$, it holds

 where $\mu_\cI$ is the largest multiplier in the interval $\cI$. \end{definition} A safe policy gives to the primal regret minimizer a way to limit the realized penalties imposed by the dual regret minimizer.
 In particular, we can show that if the dual regret minimizer increased the value of Lagrange multipliers $\mu_t$ too much, then the primal regret minimizer could ``fight back'' by playing the safe policy $\safep$, thereby preventing the dual player from being no-regret.
 Indeed, the next result shows that whenever there exists a safe policy the Lagrange multipliers must be bounded.